-following description is provided from the Town of Chester's 2015 Master Plan, which was updated by the Planning Coordinator in October of 2019.
+following description is provided from the Town of Chester's 2015 Master Plan, which was updated by the Planning Coordinator in November of 2020.

 The Town Office Building was established in 1999 as part of a move from 1 Chester Street (Stevens Memorial Hall) to 84 Chester Street which was the former Chester Elementary School.
 This building accommodates most of the Town's departments and boards as well as recreation programs, community functions, and outside group activities.
 The entire building is handicapped accessible and has networked computers, a security system, and a heat/smoke detection system.
 The former elementary school gymnasium with an attached kitchen is now utilized as a multi-purpose room (MPR) and state-approved commercial kitchen.
 In 2010, an emergency generator was installed and the MPR with use of the Chester Kitchen is designated as the Town's state-approved emergency shelter facility.
-The MPR seats a 600-person capacity.
+The MPR is certified for 600-person maximum occupancy.